Taz100420/7-Days-To-Die-Mods/README.md

 # 7-Days-To-Die-Mods
 Server Icon Installation:

-If you wish to not add the mod to your game and want the icons for the server, download the Darkness Has Fallen Server Ammo Icon Pack.
+If you want the icons for the server, download the Darkness Has Fallen Server Ammo Icon Pack.
 They will appear on the server on your client.
 Insert the icons into \steamapps\common\7 Days To Die\Mods\0-DarknessFallsCore\UIAtlases\ItemIconAtlas file.